ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-concepts.md

-# Basic concepts about Evolutionary Algorithms
+# Basic concepts about evolutionary algorithms

 This section provides a detailed discussion of the basic terms and concepts that different variants of these types of approaches share.
 EAs are a family of